sod09/sod09/README.md

 ### Hello there 👋

-I made a decision a year ago to pivor my career path and become a dev.
+I made a decision a year ago to pivot my career path and become a dev.
 Here on my GitHub you will find everthing I've been working on and learning.

 </br>